fitzgen/fart/README.md

 Serve a project and its rendered SVGs on a local HTTP server.
 Automatically watches the project for changes and re-builds and re-runs it on each change, similar to `fart watch`.

-Eventually, will do hot reloading on the Web client, display logs, and have user-configurable parameters.
-Stay tuned!
+It provides a Web UI with a live-reloading preview, displays build and program logs, and has form widgets for interactively tweaking `fart::user_const!`s.

 ## Library